30 Apr Skin Health 2 – What is Perioral Dermatitis?

 So about 2 months ago I posted about Skin Health 1 – What is Perioral Dermatitis?, and as promised I said I would follow up on this.
 At the time I didn’t really go into it much, but I was fighting a very annoying rash on my face, which I have found out since it is called Perioral Dermatitis.
 It is really common in fair headed females, my age and who blush easily!
 Uhoh!
-It is also aggravated by heating your body and sweat on your skin….so exercising makes it redder!!
-Double Uhoh!
+I was told it is also aggravated by heating your body and sweat on your skin….so exercising makes it redder!!
+Double Uhoh considering I do this everyday!

-This perioral dermatitis turned up the day I put some sports sunblock on my face, I don’t wear sunblock usually, but I was going to be in the sun all day, so used some and given the sun we have had there weren’t too many days like that.
-For some reason the sunblock affected the PH in my skin and just made it all come to the surface.
+This perioral dermatitis turned up the day I put some sports sunblock on my face, I don’t wear sunblock usually, but I was going to be in the sun all day, so I decided to use some and given the intense sun we have had I wanted to be safe.
+I was told that for some reason the sunblock affected the PH in my skin and just made it all come to the surface.
 This perioral dermatitis then decided to just hang around, get worse and never disappear!
 Then over time it got angrier and angrier and so I have had to go in very deep and try and find the cause and root to this problem, because clearly the sunblock just ignited the fire and wasn’t the actual issue!

 The good news is, I have learnt so much about my skin and I believe I am on the best path not only for my skin but for my overall health.
-So I really keen to share with you what I have learnt and hopefully help you if you are having skin/digestive problems or if you know of anyone with something similar and feel like there is no end to it you can share with them what I have learnt and help them.
+So I am really keen to share with you what I have learnt and hopefully help you if you are having skin/digestive problems or if you know of anyone with something similar and feel like there is no end to it.
+You aren’t alone, so share it with them and help shortcut all the experimentation that I went through.

 I havn’t got a picture of when it was at its reddest, but trust me, it was pretty awful and you can’t cover it up with makeup, so you just have to ignore it.
 I didn’t exactly want to take photos, but have decided it was a good idea so I can show you.
-This picture was taken 1 month ago, so still pretty angry and red, but not as bad as what it was in full flight!
+This picture was taken about 1month into the healing, so still pretty angry and red, but not as bad as what it was in full flight!
 Photo not the best, but you can see on chin and around smile lines.
+It was much more intense around my chin and went the full length of my smile lines a month ago.

 So here is where I have been….